docker/docs/adminguide.md

 `$ sudo bash -c "$(docker run docker/trusted-registry diagnostics)" > diagnostics.zip`

 > **Warning:** These diagnostics files may contain secrets that you need to remove
-> before passing on - such as raw container log files, azure storage credentials, or passwords that may be
+> before passing on - such as raw container log files, Azure storage credentials, or passwords that may be
 > sent to non-DTR containers using the `docker run -e PASSWORD=asdf` environment variable
 > options.